• HOME

 UI Developer/Senior Designer

 Joshua T Quick is an UI Developer and Senior Designer at SimBio and a mostly lifelong Montanan who received his undergrad from the Art Institute of Seattle.
-Josh is responsible for helping to make SimBio’s interfaces appealing, drawing Simploids and animating cellular processes.
+Since 2013, Josh has been responsible for helping to make SimBio’s interfaces appealing, drawing Simploids and animating cellular processes.
 He also moonlights as an illustrator, author and pug herder.
 Josh’s favorite module is Understanding Experimental Design as it allowed him to illustrate cartoon characters to help support an amazing SimBio tutorial.

 Lead Author / Senior Content Specialist